27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 3. Sungate One

-Read the full guide to best hostels in Madrid.
+Read the full guide to the best hostels in Madrid, where we cover the coolest things to do too.

 1. The Hat Madrid

-One of the coolest hostels in Madrid, and our #1 recommendation with probably the coolest name: The Hat Madrid!
+One of the coolest hostels in Madrid, our #1 recommendation, and probably the coolest name too: The Hat Madrid.

-Enjoy a design-led hostel hip vibes and literally on top of all this: Their roof-top terrace.
+A design-led hostel with hip energy, and on top of it all — literally — their rooftop terrace.

-It does not matter which room type you choose.
-Both dorms and private rooms absolutely rock.
-A splurge worth it either way!
+Whichever room type you pick, you win.
+Dorms and private rooms both rock.
+A splurge that’s worth it.

 Book The Hat Hostel here